Catalonia pushes for independence from Spain: What to know

 Radcliff said that “it’s very possible” that neither side has “much incentive to compromise.”

-The independence drive is led by Puigdemont, the president of Catalonia.
+The independence drive is led by Puigdemont.
 The region held a referendum on Oct.
 1.

 Tens of thousands of people gathered in the streets of Barcelona around the Catalan regional government palace to celebrate the independence vote Friday.
 They chanted for the Spanish flag to be removed as live music played.